mcdviii/FreeCAD-Adjustable-Storage-Dresser/README.md

 # FreeCAD Adjustable Storage Dresser

+## ATTENTION: This project is in the process of being depricated

+I'm scrapping this project in favor of a different workflow.
+I've found that a majority of this design can be easily replicated in the LC Workbench.
+Therefore, I've decided to phase this project out while documenting a similar build with the aforementioned workbench.
+The goal will be to cover the knowledge gap for building a similar design from start-to-finish, along with pre-fabs & additional resources.

 Adjustable storage dresser designed in FreeCAD.
 Design inspired by a [drawing found on 3axis.co](https://3axis.co/small-dresser-storage-mdf-4mm-8mmdxf-file/d1ledz7m/), created by YOANN.